Hasan Mashhud Chowdhury

 Hasan Mashhud Chowdhury (Note: হাসান মশহুদ চৌধূরী) (Note: awc, psc) (born 9 September 1948) is a retired three star general of the Bangladesh Army who served as the chief of army staff from 16 June 2002 to 15 June 2005.
-He is the antecedent director general of Special Security Force and former ambassador to United Arab Emirates.
+He is the antecedent director general of the Special Security Force and former ambassador to the United Arab Emirates.

-Chowdhury served as one of the advisers during Fakhruddin Ahmed ministry in October 2006 which he resigned after two months.
-He was later appointed as chairman of the Anti-Corruption Commission on February 2007 which he served till Second Hasina ministry.
+Chowdhury served as one of the advisers during the Iajuddin Ahmed ministry in October 2006, which he resigned from after two months.
+During Fakhruddin Ahmed's tenure he was appointed as chairman of the Anti-Corruption Commission in February 2007, which he served till the Second Hasina ministry.

 Early life and education

-Chowdhury was born in a Bengali Muslim family at Sylhet, East Bengal of then Dominion of Pakistan in 1948.
+Chowdhury was born into a Bengali Muslim family in Sylhet, East Bengal, Dominion of Pakistan, in 1948.
 His father was a government revenue tax inspector.
-In spite his father position that required frequent transfers, Chowdhury spent most his childhood at his home town.
+In spite of his father's position that required frequent transfers, Chowdhury spent most of his childhood in his hometown.

-After passing Matriculation exam from Sylhet Government Pilot High School in 1964, he was admitted to Notre Dame College, Dhaka and moved to Dhaka.
+After passing the Matriculation exam from Sylhet Government Pilot High School in 1964, he was admitted to Notre Dame College, Dhaka, and moved to Dhaka.
 In 1966, he transferred to the Economics Department of the University of Dhaka.
 One year later, Chowdhury decided to join the army.
-After being selected in Inter Services Selection Board, Chowdhury was sent for training to the Pakistan Military Academy at Kakul in West Pakistan in 1967.
+After being selected by the Inter Services Selection Board, Chowdhury was sent for training to the Pakistan Military Academy at Kakul in West Pakistan in 1967.
 He was commissioned into the Frontier Force Regiment on 20 April 1969.
-Chowdhury finished his staff college course from the Bangladesh Defence Services Command and Staff College in 1979 and advanced strategic course from the United States Army War College in 1991.
-He also earned his master's degree on Public Administration from Shippensburg University of Pennsylvania the following year.
+Chowdhury finished his staff college course at the Bangladesh Defence Services Command and Staff College in 1979 and an advanced strategic course from the United States Army War College in 1991.
+He also earned his master's degree in public administration from Shippensburg University of Pennsylvania the following year.

 Military career

 Pakistan Army

-Chowdhury served as company commander of three infantry battalions on Lahore, Karachi, Hyderabad and Mangla respectively.
-He was promoted to captain on 1971 and dispatched on training in Quetta.
+Chowdhury served as company commander of three infantry battalions in Lahore, Karachi, Hyderabad, and Mangla, respectively.
+He was promoted to captain in 1971 and dispatched for training in Quetta.
 Chowdhury was detained at Quetta Cantonment during the Bangladesh Liberation War in April 1971.
 He recalled later, "I was interned in a remote place surrounded by mountains.
 We were treated as prisoners of war.
 It was clear to me that we would be used to exchange for West Pakistani prisoners of war in India."
 He was held in West Pakistan from 1972 to 1974 and described the period as "miserable and wastage of time and working ability."